 With a dream, hard work, a little bit of luck, and a whole lot of confidence, you’re bound to find yourself in your dream PR job.
 Good luck!

-Photo of woman presenting courtesy of Shutterstock .
+Photo of person presenting to team courtesy of Hero Images/Getty Images.

 Allyson Conklin is the Founder and Principal of Allyson Conklin Public Relations, a boutique public relations agency representing beauty, home, design and lifestyle brands.
 Her agency works with clients from coast-to-coast on their public relations, social media and brand styling.More from this Author